 Historic villages, impressive viaducts, and vast reservoirs – stage three is a varied 25 mile (41 km) ride through history and nature.
-With 1410 feet (430 meters) of climbing, stage three is the hilliest section of the Avon Cycleway.
+With 1,410 feet (430 m) of climbing, stage three is the hilliest section of the Avon Cycleway.

 Stage four takes you 13 miles (21 km) from Pensford to Staple Hill.
 Today, you will learn more about the region’s industrial past and railway heritage as you visit former waiting rooms and disused railway lines.